gdornala/gdornala.github.io/_posts/2020-01-20-our-own-filter.md

     if (callback(this[index], index, this)) {
       newArray.push(this[index]);
     }
   }
   return newArray;
 };
 ```

- Thats it.
+ That's it.
 Now our own filter is ready.